DoneDeal0/superdiff/README.md

 import { getObjectDiff } from "@donedeal0/superdiff";
 ```

-Compares two objects and return a diff for each value and their potential subvalues.
-Supports deeply nested objects with any kind of values.
+Compares two objects and returns a diff for each value and its possible subvalues.
+Supports deeply nested objects of any value type.

 #### FORMAT